kamilus500/RemoteBackupsApp/README.md

 # What you can do ?

-- You can create new account or Login to existing.
+- Create new account or Login to existing.
 - If you're logged you can upload file as backup and download from database.
+- As Admin you can ban every user who has not admin role